devfile/api/pkg/validation/validation-rule.md

 Since network is shared in the same pod, endpoint ports should be unique across components, two components cannot have the same target port but two endpoints in a single component can have the same target port.
 Only exception: container component with `dedicatedpod=true`

 ### Commands:
-1. Id must be unique
+1. id must be unique
 2. composite command:
     - Should not reference itself via a subcommand
     - Should not indirectly reference itself via a subcommand which is a composite command